AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 1. The parent location of the display has a child node that matches the referenced channel name
 1. The grand-parent location of the display has a child node that matches the referenced channel name

-And so on, until you reach the locations folder and stop there at the moment (so you cannot reference a channel that would be in the channels folder for instance, only channels in the locations subtree).
+And so on, until you reach the locations folder.
+Stop there at the moment (so you cannot reference a channel that would be in the channels folder for instance, only channels in the location subtree).

 ### 5. How to set up Custom clientlib offline configuration in AEM Screens Channel?

-When using a built custom client-side code `clientlib` in an  AEM Screens channel, the following steps are necessary to make sure that the `clientlib` files are loaded successfully in the channel (`manifest.json`) and contains the path of the `clientlib`.
+When using a built custom client-side code `clientlib` in an AEM Screens channel, the following steps are necessary.
+The steps make sure that the `clientlib` files are loaded successfully in the channel (`manifest.json`) and contains the path of the `clientlib`.

 Follow the steps below from the channel editor: